-During the three months ended, March 31, 2024 transaction costs of \$1.4 million remained relatively consistent when compared to the same period in Q1 2023.
+During the three and six months ended, June 30, 2024, transaction costs of \$0.8 million and \$2.2 million both increased by \$0.6 million as compared to the respective comparable period in 2023, largely do to ongoing transaction costs and the closing of new investment in Cresa.

 Finance costs relate to the debt held directly by the Acquisition Entities, the senior credit facility and the convertible debentures.
-For the three months ended March 31, 2024, finance costs were up by 48.8% over Q1 2023 as a result of higher average debt outstanding in Q1 2024, coupled with higher realized interest rates due to both increases in market rates as well as changes in Alaris' interest rate swap contracts.
+For the three and six months ended June 30, 2024, finance costs were up by 25.6% and 36.9% respectively, as compared to 2023.
+These increases are a result of higher average debt outstanding in 2024, coupled with higher realized interest rates resulting from increases in market rates as well as changes in Alaris' interest rate swap contracts.
 Two favorable swap contracts expired in June 2023 partially replaced with a new contract in July 2023.
+As of June 30, 2024, the convertible debentures were redeemed.
+Proceeds from the redemption of Brown and Settle were used to repay the senior credit facility and were then re-drawn prior to the settlement date to repay the total \$100 million of outstanding convertible debentures.

-Current and deferred taxes incurred by the Acquisition Entities in the three months ended March 31, 2024 of \$7.4 million (2023 - \$4.7 million) increased by 56.6% largely as a result of higher net earnings of the Acquisition Entities in the current period.
+Current and deferred taxes incurred by the Acquisition Entities in the three months ended June 30, 2024 of \$4.8 million (2023 - \$4.6 million) increased by 5.3%, and in the six months then ended of \$12.2 million (2023 - \$9.3 million) increased by 31.3%.
+These increases are largely as a result of higher net earnings of the Acquisition Entities in the current period.
+During the six months ended June 30, 2024 the Acquisition Entities paid a total of \$2.5 million of net cash taxes during the period.